MicrosoftDocs/cloud-adoption-framework/docs/security/best-practices/secure-devops.md

 The industry standard workflow, regardless of your SCM Software as a Service (SaaS) vendor is to leverage [Pull Requests](https://docs.microsoft.com/azure/devops/repos/git/pull-requests?view=azure-devops) (1A), which can act both as an automated quality gatekeeper as well as a manual approval step before source code is accepted.

-The Pull Request workflow is designed to reduce agility, which is why it should only be applied to secure _specific git branches_ - especially those that will trigger automated workflows that can deploy, configure or in any other way affect your cloud resources.
+The Pull Request workflow is designed to introduce healthy friction, which is why it should only be applied to secure _specific git branches_ - especially those that will trigger automated workflows that can deploy, configure or in any other way affect your cloud resources.
 These branches are called Protected Branches (1B) and typically follow naming contents like `production`, `releases/*`, etc.

 It is common for Pull Requests to require: